Macuyiko/blog/content/2010/2010_02_university-of-waterloo-cs-club-tron.md

 - If we're seperated, use a quick but fairly good way to make good use of our available space
 - If we're not seperated:
-Â Â - If there's a move which does seperate us
+  - If there's a move which does seperate us
-Â Â - And will result in us having more space
+  - And will result in us having more space
   - Make that move
 - Otherwise: move towards the opponent:
-Â Â - *Do not use euclidean distances but use a shortest path, this ensures the bast way to reach our opponent*
+  - *Do not use euclidean distances but use a shortest path, this ensures the bast way to reach our opponent*
 - Avoid draws if possible:
   - Try your hardest to avoid a crash with the opponent if the opponent has no other spaces left to go
   - If the opponent does have other spaces to go to, avoid a draw if it doesn't negatively impact us